 Calling up information for a customer is a quick process if connections between the phone system and the CRM exist.
 Access to customer notes can stop the annoying cycle of being put through to person after person and having to repeat the same information over and over again.

 Visual communication can help users to understand complex information quickly.
-The app allows you to share your screen recording, add notes to screengrabs, and demonstrate a product feature or issue solution.
+The app allows you to share video from your free screen recorder, add notes to screengrabs, and demonstrate a product feature or issue solution.
 People demand immediate, easy to comprehend communication, and video is one of the simplest ways to get the job done.

 When a customer can see the information, they often understand it better.
 Interaction with a customer can also be personalized and result in a customer feeling like they have been listened to and understood.